|(a) An academic associate degree may be called an associate

 in the institution's program inventory.

-(3) The associate of arts in teaching (AAT) is a specialized
+(3) The AAT is a specialized academic associate degree

 (b) Academic associate degree programs must consist

-the compelling academic reason for the number of required hours, such
+reason for the number of required hours, such as programmatic accreditation

 (d) Except as provided in paragraphs (1), (2), and